timofeysie/nextjs-markdown-blog/writings/algorithms-and-data-structures-in-typescript.md

 #### Fenwick Tree

-- Real-time Leaderboard
+- Real-time Leader board
 - Efficient Range Sum Queries in Data Grids.
 - Interactive Histogram with Cumulative Frequency that allows users to select ranges and instantly see cumulative frequencies with efficient prefix sum calculations.

-### Leaderboards and trees
+### Leader boards and trees

-You might notice that a leaderboard is listed in both AVL and Fenwick Tree examples.
+You might notice that a leader board is listed in both AVL and Fenwick Tree examples.

 They can also be a good use case for a BST.

-In fact, they could apply to all tree types.So what's the difference in these implementations?
+In fact, they could apply to all tree types.

+So what's the difference in these implementations?

-A BST can be a good choice for a leaderboard when you want a simpler implementation than an AVL tree and can tolerate occasional performance degradation.
+A BST can be a good choice for a leader board when you want a simpler implementation than an AVL tree and can tolerate occasional performance degradation.

 It's a middle ground between the consistent but complex AVL tree and the specialized Fenwick tree.

-For smaller to medium-sized leaderboards or those with frequent updates and varied query types, a BST could be an excellent choice.
+For smaller to medium-sized leader boards or those with frequent updates and varied query types, a BST could be an excellent choice.

 Why not use a Red-Black Tree?

-For a leaderboard, a Red-Black tree doesn't offer significant advantages over an AVL tree.
+For a leader board, a Red-Black tree doesn't offer significant advantages over an AVL tree.

 Both provide similar performance guarantees, so the choice often comes down to implementation preference.

 Why not use a Segment trees?

-They excel at range queries, which could be useful for certain types of leaderboards, especially those requiring frequent updates to ranges of scores.
+They excel at range queries, which could be useful for certain types of leader boards, especially those requiring frequent updates to ranges of scores.

 But why not use it?

-For a typical leaderboard that primarily needs individual updates and rank queries, a segment tree might be overkill.
-It's more complex to implement and maintain than necessary for basic leaderboard operations.
+For a typical leader board that primarily needs individual updates and rank queries, a segment tree might be overkill.

+It's more complex to implement and maintain than necessary for basic leader board operations.

+We will come back to the leader board discussion later.
+But first, lets dig into algorithms.

 ## Algorithms (how to solve a class of problems)